-An institution which provides rehabilitation care and that qualifies as an institution for rehabilitation, insofar as required, pursuant to the law.
+A centre that provides rehabilitation care and, insofar as required by law, has a permit for this.
 A multidisciplinary team of experts, under the management of a medical specialist, is employed at the centre.

 Rehabilitation specialist

 A doctor who is entered as rehabilitation specialist in the KNMG's Board of Registration's Medical Specialists register.